 -c function specifies the transition of the board from the current configuration state to a new configuration state.

 Configuration states are: unconfigure, disconnect, or unassign.
 If the -c option is not specified, the default expected configuration state is unassign.

-location is the board (DCU) location.
 Multiple locations are accepted.